-The entire system of the Audit Department is presented in chapter 5.3.3.4.
+The entire system of the Audit Department is presented in chapter 5.3.3.4 of the 2023 Universal Registration Document.

 (1) ISAE 3402 Type 2: International Standard on Assurance Engagements certification.
 (2) SOC 2 Type II: Systems and Organizations Controls certification, developed by the American Institute of Certified Public Accountants.